flenniken/collections/docs/collection-maker.md

 We keep track of the collections under development with the /db prefix in S3.
 There is a prefix for each collection being developed.
 Prefixes don’t have contention problems like one file would.
-There are no /db cx prefixes when there are no collections in development.
+There are no /db prefixes prefixes when there are no collections in development.

 Collections are in numeric order.
 We keep track of the number of collections with the /published-x key where x is a variable that tells